roprice/messagemaps/README.md

-# messagemaps helps tech firms quickly find their message
+# messagemaps helps tech firms find their message and tell their story